 At Bauqua, we speak to a lot of customers who have replaced an older or cheaper hot tub.
 In almost every case, the problems they experienced — whether a rotting base, a cracked slab, persistent water pooling, or a tub that sat slightly unlevel and developed leaks — came from preparation shortcuts taken at the start.

 The hot tub itself is built to last.
-The Amber series uses a stainless steel structural platform rather than a timber base precisely because we know what long-term outdoor use demands.
-But no tub — regardless of how well it is built — performs well on a poor foundation.
+But no tub — regardless of how well it's built — performs well on a poor foundation.
+Take the preparation seriously, do it once, and do it properly.

 Tell us about your plans and we will prepare a personalised recommendation.